 Learn more about Teri, and what makes her Texan by Nature, in this blog post.

 Matt Wagner, Ph.D.

-Dr. Wagner is currently working as a project administrator under contract with the Wildlife Management Institute.
 Recently retired from state service after 33 years, Matt was the deputy director for the Wildlife Division of the Texas Parks and Wildlife Department.
 He supervised the administrative functions of the division including over 300 employees, a $30 M budget, and multiple federal grants, contracts, and wildlife research projects.
-His 28-year tenure with the department included four years as program director for nongame and endangered species science and policy, and eight years as a technical guidance biologist working with private landowners in east-central Texas. ...
-Read More Matt received a Ph.D. from Texas A&M in Regional Planning in 2005.
-He is an adjunct faculty member of the Biology Department at Texas State University, where he teaches Wildlife Law and Policy.
-He is also an adjunct faculty member of the Department of Ecosystem Science and Management at Texas A&M, where he serves on several graduate committees.
-Matt is a certified wildlife biologist, and a certified professional in rangeland management.
-He has served on numerous regional and national committees of the Association of Fish and Wildlife Agencies, and is past president of both the Texas Chapter of the Wildlife Society, and the Texas Section, Society for Range Management.
+His 28-year tenure with the department included four years as program director for nongame and endangered species science and policy, and eight years as a technical guidance biologist working with private landowners.
+Matt received a Ph.D. from Texas A&M in Regional Planning in 2005.
+He teaches Wildlife Law at Texas State University, and is an adjunct faculty member of the Department of Ecosystem Science and Management at Texas A&M. Matt is a certified wildlife biologist, a certified professional in rangeland management, and is past president of both the Texas Chapter of the Wildlife Society, and the Texas Section, Society for Range Management.